 Apple Notes is one of the most commonly used apps for everyday tasks, quick ideas, and personal information.
 As users rely on it for more types of content—notes, passwords, reminders, recordings—the app’s simple structure becomes limiting.
-This project explores these limitations by creating interactive prototypes that test improved organization and usability
+This project explores these limitations by creating interactive prototypes that test improved organization and usability.

 7 min read